Healthcare

 The most practical healthcare work often sits outside diagnosis: call summaries, referral packets, prior information gathering, staff-facing policy lookup, portal messages, scheduling notes, denial patterns, and administrative documentation.

-The design question is not simply whether the model can produce a useful answer.
-It is whether the workflow protects sensitive information, gives staff a natural review point, fits the systems already in use, and can be measured before it is trusted more widely.
+A useful answer is the easy part.
+The workflow we build also protects sensitive information, gives staff a natural review point, fits the systems already in use, and can be measured before it is trusted more widely.

 Services that fit healthcare operations